Fun American Pipit Facts For Kids | Kidadl

 What was the American pipit formerly known as?

-The American pipit was formerly classified as a species of the water pipit.
+The American pipit was formerly classified as a species of water pipit.
 Other names for the bird also include brown lark, shore lark, and titlark.

 What adaptation do American pipits have on their feet?